 This is a vital time to make sure workers find using SharePoint is simple.
 If your employees live in Office 365, but resist saving files to SharePoint, there are great Office add-ins for SharePoint Outlook Integration that let them keep working from their inbox, or Word or Excel and maintain SharePoint files for knowledge and records management.
 We can help you support remote teams.

-How to use Teams for video meetings
+Better utilization of Teams for video meetings

 A note for newcomers – everyone gets an opportunity to test out how you look on camera, and how your home office looks on camera, before anyone else can see you.
 Like the screenshot below, if your camera is on, you’ll see a preview of what your video is displaying.
 Once you feel ready, you can give the “Meet now” okay for showtime.